 1. Responsible Employees

-Responsible employees must immediately report any information they know about suspected Prohibited Conduct to OIE or the Title IX Coordinator.
-Responsible employees may include non-employees in addition to employees.
+Responsible employees must immediately report any information they learn about suspected Prohibited Conduct to OIE or the Title IX Coordinator.
 Failure by a responsible employee to timely report a suspected Prohibited Conduct may subject them to appropriate discipline, up to and including removal from their position.
-Responsible employees may report to the Title IX Coordinator through any of the reporting options previously noted in Section VI(B).
+Responsible employees may report to the Title IX Coordinator through any of the reporting options previously noted in Section VI(B) or by going to https://portal.dpss.umich.edu/public/reporting/.

 The following individuals are responsible employees: